skip to main content

 The District is in the process of assessing each school site and updating our Facilities Master Plan, which will outline priority repairs and upgrades for each of our school facilities.
 Needs and projects identified thus far include:

-• Upgrading fire alarms, security, and communications systems to bring schools up to modern safety and security standards
+• Improving student safety by updating fire alarms, security, and communications systems to bring schools up to modern safety and security standards

 Planning for the Future of Our Local Schools